NN/g Virtual Conference

 Redesign the UX Conference experience to create a sense of community during a pandemic.

 On the heels of our last in-person conference in February 2020, our company had strategize how we would adapt our offerings to survive the pandemic.
-Since I already managed a complimentary offering (NN/g’s online seminar program), I was asked to take charge of the multi-channel design strategy to translate our in-person conferences into 100% virtual events.
+Since I already managed an adjacent offering with similar requirements (NN/g’s 1-Hour Talk program), I was asked to take charge of the multi-channel design strategy to translate our in-person conferences into 100% virtual events.

-Given the emergency nature of the situation, the initial decision was largely “authoritarian,” however, we used the opportunity to rapidly prototype, test, and iterate upon the conference experience more collaboratively based on the outcome of the launch in March 2020.
+Given the emergency nature of the situation, the initial decision-making strategy was largely “authoritarian,” however, we used the opportunity to rapidly prototype, test, and iterate upon the conference experience more collaboratively based on the outcome of the virtual conference launch in March 2020.

-While we’ve reached a stable state, our process (which is still iteratively being adapted as our audience acclimates to the “new” work-from-home reality) is still somewhat proprietary.
+While we’ve reached a stable state, (which is still iteratively improving, given the added benefit of attracting customers in new geographies) our process is still somewhat proprietary.
 However, I can share a few important lessons learned, and can answer any specific questions via private message.

 - Decrease the barrier to entry by choosing ubiquitous tools in order to maximize engagement and focus on the methodologies rather than on learning new tools.